-• In 2009 in Queensland, more than half (52%) of Indigenous mothers smoked during pregnancy.
+• In 2009 in South Australia, 58% of Indigenous mothers smoked during pregnancy which was higher than the proportion for Indigenous mothers nationally (52%).
 Indigenous mothers were 3 times as likely as non-Indigenous mothers to smoke during pregnancy.

 Risky alcohol consumption